Aiko-IT-Systems/DisCatSharp/README.md

 Do note that the documentation might not reflect the latest changes in nightly version of the library.

+## Bugs or Feature requests?
+Write me on Discord (Catra#9999) and I'll add you to our Support Server.
+After that you get access to [bugs.aitsys.dev](https://bugs.aitsys.dev).

 ### Tutorials
 * [Howto](https://docs.dcs.aitsys.dev/articles/basics/bot_account.html)
 * [Examples](https://examples.dcs.aitsys.dev)